 |You may be prosecuted for misdemeanor assault, reckless endangerment, or involuntary manslaughter, depending on the seriousness of the incident.

 A dog bite incident in Michigan can have serious legal consequences if you are unfamiliar with your rights.
 Even if your dog bites a trespasser, it’s still a good idea to seek advice from a personal injury lawyer in Muskegon specializing in dog bite law.

 It is better to be prepared than to be caught off guard because of the assumption that the incident can be resolved without legal representation.
-Nolan & Shafer can assist you in understanding your legal options and rights.
+Shafer Swartz PLC can assist you in understanding your legal options and rights.
 Whether it involves negotiating a settlement or representing you in court, our team is dedicated to safeguarding your rights and protecting the best interests of both you and your pet dog.
 For an appointment, reach us here or call (231) 722-2444.